Kristina01111000/Drws_site/README.md

 	- Quizzes than need 10 questions: # 2, # 3, # 4, # 5,
 	- Quizzes than need a lesson to be dropped first: # 6, and up

 - Ccholistic1!
-For constant contact hwalsdorf@e
+For constant contact hwalsdorf

 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing